 Jeff is the Senior Lecturer at the School of Pharmacy, University of Auckland.
 His university teaching spans all four years of the undergraduate curriculum as well as a number of clinical pharmacy postgraduate courses.
 Jeff's research focusses on cardiovascular disease, diabetes and the increased risk of these in people with mental illness.
 He has been a pharmacist for 25 years, applying his knowledge of pharmacotherapy to solve unique patient problems.

-Jeff was appointed to the Pharmacy Council in 2012 and is now serving his second three-year term.
+Jeff was appointed to the Pharmacy Council in 2012 and was reappointed in 2019 for an additional two-year term.
 Jeff enjoys the challenges his role offers on the Pharmacy Council and as newly elected Chair.
 His goal is to achieve good governance, to help ensure public safety, and to raise the standards and aspirations of all pharmacists, especially where these relate to patient care.

 "What drives me is a sense of responsibility to do my best for others.
 As an academic, I enjoy discovering something new through research," says Jeff.